micmejia/bible-dump/AMPC/Isaiah/Isa 23.md

-But her gain and her hire [the profits of Tyre's new prosperity] will be [^b]dedicated to the Lord [eventually]; it will not be treasured or stored up, for her gain will be used for those who dwell in the presence of the Lord [the ministers], that they may eat sufficiently and have durable _and_ stately clothing [suitable for those who minister at God's altar].
+But her gain and her hire [the profits of Tyre's new prosperity] will be dedicated to the Lord [eventually]; it will not be treasured or stored up, for her gain will be used for those who dwell in the presence of the Lord [the ministers], that they may eat sufficiently and have durable _and_ stately clothing [suitable for those who minister at God's altar].